Conduct Unbecoming (1975 film): Plot

-Wimbourne tells Drake that protecting the culprit was about “comradeship,” not “honor.”
-After witnessing Scarlett's mutilated and emasculated corpse, the culprit became possessed.
-Taking on Scarlett’s persona, he donned Scarlett’s bloody and torn coat to attack the "unfaithful" wives of dead regimental heroes.
-Hiding Drake in the shadows so he may witness, Wimbourne confronts Major Roach, saying he can protect him no longer and the matter must end.
+Wimbourne returns to the drawing-room and speaks to Drake, telling him that protecting the culprit was about “comradeship,” not “honor.”
+Wimbourne tells Drake that the culprit had become possessed after witnessing Captain Scarlett's mutilated and emasculated corpse and when the culprit considers the wives of dead regimental heroes to be "unfaithful", the culprit donned Captain Scarlett's bloody and torn coat and attacked those wives in his possessed persona of Captain Scarlett.
+Wimbourne then tells Drake to sit in the shadows and witness what happens next, then turns down the remaining light in the room to wait for the real culprit to enter.

+Steps are heard and the real culprit enters the room: Major Lionel Roach.
+Roach and Winbourne speak occasionally to help Roach cope with what he has done and allow Winbourne to keep Roach's attacks secret, preserving the honor of the regiment and the traumatised Roach.
+But this time Wimbourne confronts Roach, saying he can protect him no longer and the matter must end and Roach finally comes to terms with what he has done.
 Wimbourne and Drake leave Roach with a loaded pistol, which Roach puts to his head and fires.
-Major Roach is “honorably” recorded in the regimental archives as “killed in action" at Rajapur.
+Roach is “honorably” recorded in the regimental archives as “killed in action" at Rajapur.

 Production

 Barry England's play premiered in 1969 and had a short run on Broadway the following year.

-The film was greenlit by Michael Deeley and Barry Spikings who had recently become managing directors of British Lion Films, and was part financed through a US tax deal.
+The film was greenlit by Michael Deeley and Barry Spikings who had recently become managing directors of British Lion Films and was part financed through a US tax deal.
 Deeley said there had been a number of screenplays written, including one by Terence Rattigan which Deeley says cost £250,000.
 He said all of them "failed to crack the adaptation" but there was "a very simple solution, which was to go back to the stage play and strip out as much extraneous dialogue as possible.
 Robert Enders delivered a perfect screenplay by these means."

 Deeley hired Michael Anderson to direct, in part because he was efficient, and the film was shot at Shepperton Studios over four weeks starting mid November 1974.
 This meant the filmmakers had five weeks before the studio shut down over Christmas.
 Deeley says "the picture ran like clockwork".
 The veteran Elizabeth Haffenden designed the costumes in her final film production.

 A novelisation of the film was produced by the writer Rupert Croft-Cooke and published by W. H. Allen.